-- AMISYS Advance AMISYS provides claims processing with extensive capabilities for administration of multiple provider payment strategies.
-AMISYS Advance receives appropriate health plan member and provider data systematically from Member Relations Manager and Provider Relations Manager systems; receives service authorization information in near real time from TruCare, the clinical documentation and authorization system; and is integrated with encounter production and submission software. - TruCare Member-centric health management platform for collaborative care coordination and case, behavioral health, condition, and utilization management.
-Integrated with Centelligence for access to supporting clinical data, TruCare allows Medical Management and Quality department staff to capture utilization, care, and population health management data; to proactively identify, stratify, and monitor high-risk enrollees; to consistently determine appropriate levels of care through integration with InterQual criteria and clinical policies; and to capture the impact of programs and interventions.
-TruCare also houses an integrated appeals management module, supporting the appeals process from initial review through resolution, and reporting on all events along the process, and a quality of care module to track and report potential quality of care incidents and adverse events. - Quality Spectrum Insight XL (QSI-XL) and INDICES an Inovalon software system used to monitor, profile, and report on the treatment of specific episodes, care quality, and care delivery patterns.
-QSI-XL produces NCQA-certified HEDIS measures and is an NCQA-certified software.
-Its primary use is for the purpose of building and tabulating HEDIS and other state required performance measures.
-QSI-XL enables the health plan to integrate claims and member, provider, and supplemental data into a single repository by applying a series of clinical rules and algorithms that automatically convert raw data into statistically meaningful information.
-Additionally, the system provides the health plan with an integrated clinical and financial view of care delivery, which enables the health plan to identify cost drivers, help guide best practices, and manage variances in its efforts to improve performance.
-QSI-XL and INDICES are updated at least monthly by using an interface that extracts claims, member, provider, and financial data.
-Data are mapped into QSI-XL and summarized.
-Staff is given access to view standard data summaries and drill down into the data or request ad hoc queries.
+- Enterprise Data Warehouse (EDW) The foundation of Magnolia's Centelligence proprietary data integration and reporting strategy is the EDW, powered by high performance Teradata technology.
+The EDW systematically receives, integrates, and transmits internal and external administrative and clinical data, including medical, behavioral, and pharmacy claims data, as well as lab test results and health screening/assessment information.
+EDW supplies the data needed for all of Centelligence's analytic and reporting applications while orchestrating data interfaces among core applications.
+Housing all information in the EDW allows Magnolia to generate standard and ad-hoc quality reports from a single data repository. - AMISYS Advance AMISYS provides claims processing with extensive capabilities for administration of multiple provider payment strategies.
+AMISYS Advance receives appropriate health plan member and provider data systematically from Member Relations Manager and Provider Relations Manager systems; receives service authorization information in near real time from TruCare, the clinical documentation and authorization system; and is integrated with encounter production and submission software. - TruCare Member-centric health management platform for collaborative care coordination and care, behavioral health, condition, and utilization management.
+Integrated with Centelligence for access to supporting clinical data, TruCare allows Population Health and Clinical Operations and Quality department staff to capture utilization, care, and population health management data; to proactively identify, stratify, and monitor high-risk enrollees; to consistently determine appropriate levels of care through integration with InterQual criteria and clinical policies; and to capture the impact of programs and interventions.
+TruCare also houses an integrated appeals management module that supports the appeals process from initial review through resolution and reports on all events along the process, as well as a quality of care module to track and report potential quality of care incidents and adverse events. - Certified HEDIS Engine a software system used to monitor, profile, and report on the treatment of specific episodes, care quality, and care delivery patterns.
+The HEDIS Engine is certified by NCQA and produces NCQA-certified HEDIS measures; its primary use is for the purpose of building and tabulating HEDIS and other state required performance measures.
+The Engine enables the health plan to integrate claims and member, provider, and supplemental data into a single repository by applying a series of clinical rules and algorithms that automatically convert raw data into statistically meaningful information.
+Additionally, the system provides an integrated clinical and financial view of care delivery, which enables the health plan to identify cost drivers, help guide best practices, and to manage variances in its efforts to improve performance.
+Data is updated at least monthly (by using an interface that extracts claims, member, provider, and financial information) and then summarized with access for staff to view standard data summaries and drill down into the data or request ad-hoc queries.